AnatomicMaps/flatmap-maker/README.rst

       --ignore-git          Don't check that sources are committed into git --invalid-neurons     Include functional connectivity neurons that aren't known in SCKAN
-      --sckan-version {production,staging}
+      --publish SPARC_DATASET
+                            Create a SPARC Dataset containing the map's sources and the generated map --sckan-version {production,staging}
                             Overide version of SCKAN specified by map's manifest